 We show the equivalence of the LP-relaxations of the \quotaInstance and the \quotaInstanceTrans, which are denoted by \lpRelaxation{\quotaInstance} and \lpRelaxation{\quotaInstanceTrans}, respectively.
-Let \optSolution{\generalProblem} denote the value of the optimal solution of a mathematical programming formulation \generalProblem and let $\mathcal{P}_{\lpRelaxation{}}(\generalProblem)$ denote the set of feasible points of its LP relaxation.
+Let \optSolution{\generalProblem} denote the value of the optimal solution of a mathematical programming formulation \generalProblem and let $\mathcal{P}_{\lpRelaxation{}}(\generalProblem)$ denote the optimal solution of its LP relaxation.
 Before we compare the two LP-relaxations, let us introduce an additional set of variables in the transformed instance.
 For each vertex $\vertexNumbered{i}$ from the original set of potential terminals \potTerminals, let $\nodeVariable^\prime_i$ be defined as:

-Let this extended formulation be denoted as $\overline{\quotaInstanceTrans} = (\setVertices^{\prime}, \setArcs^{\prime}, \terminals^{\prime}, c^{\prime}, p^{\prime})$.
+Let this extended formulation be denoted as $\overline{\quotaInstanceTrans} = (\setVertices^{\prime}, \setArcs^{\prime}, \terminals^{\prime}, c^{\prime}, q^{\prime}, Q)$.
 By construction this new variable does not change the solution of the transformed instance $\quotaInstanceTrans$.
 However, we can now formulate the result of this section:

 \begin{proposition} Let \quotaInstance be an instance of the QSTP and $\overline{\quotaInstanceTrans}$ its transformed problem with the additional set of variables.
 It holds that:

 \end{proposition}